-Canisius College offers a unique master’s program in Anthrozoology for students who are passionate about studying humanity’s relationships with other animal species.
-Throughout the program you will explore human-nonhuman interactions in a variety of contexts, including the extraordinary relationships that exist between people and companion animals, humans’ interactions with and attitudes toward wildlife, the roles of zoos and sanctuaries, policies and laws that permit instrumental and industrialized uses of nonhuman animals, and a wide range of environmental and conservation issues.
+Canisius College offers a unique master’s degree program in anthrozoology for students who are passionate about studying humanity’s relationships with other animal species.
+Throughout the program you will explore human-nonhuman interactions in a variety of contexts including the extraordinary relationships that exist between people and companion animals; humans’ interactions with and attitudes toward wildlife; the roles of zoos and sanctuaries; policies and laws that permit instrumental and industrialized uses of nonhuman animals; and a wide range of environmental and conservation issues.
 The curriculum includes a large variety of courses that provide a broad knowledge of anthrozoological issues while enabling you to specialize in areas that will be relevant to your ongoing studies or career.

 The Anthrozoology program is conducted in a modified online format.
 As a student, you will come together with faculty at the beginning of each semester for a four-day series of meetings and workshops.
 You then return home, where coursework is completed online through rigorous discussion and detailed study, guided by the top professors in each respective field.
 Major emphasis in the program is given to blending knowledge from three foundational areas:

 1. Natural science approaches to understanding our fellow living beings